barackd222/barackd222.github.io/index.md

 ### Get Started with AnkiMedRec-APIs Version 2

-The AnkiMedRec version 2 APIs are based on Node.js and interact with MongoDBas the datastore.
+The AnkiMedRec version 2 APIs are based on Node.js and interact with MongoDB as the datastore.
 Getting started with the APIs is easy.
 All you need to do is register as a developer to obtain an API key and follow the hands on lab instructions to do all / any of the following;

 1. Access the APIs hosted on the Oracle Cloud protected by the Oracle API Platform Cloud Service.